ACCA Registered

 How do agency owners in London compare to the rest of the UK?

-London agency owners typically earn 30-60% more in total compensation due to higher billing rates and larger client budgets.
-Average reported salary is up to £166,000 in London compared to £40,000-£70,000 nationally.
+London agency owners often earn significantly more in total compensation due to higher billing rates and larger client budgets.
 However, office rent, staff salaries, and cost of living are significantly higher, which can compress net profit margins.
 The salary/dividend structuring principles apply equally regardless of location.
 Focus on your net profit percentage, not your top-line revenue.

 What is a good profit margin for a UK marketing agency?